Mateusz-Nejman/Newtone/README.md

-# Newtone
+# Final Newtone
-Multiplatform Music Player with streaming & downloading from YT
+This project will be only updated when completed new platform or for library updating Multiplatform Music Player with streaming & downloading from YT

 ## Targets
-- Android phones (ready, in-development)
+- Android phones (ready)
-- Android TV (ready, in-development)
+- Android TV (in-development)
-- Android Auto
+- Android Auto (planned)
-- IOS (prototype)
+- IOS (ready)
-- Mac
+- Mac (planned
-- Windows (ready, in-development)
+- Windows (in-development)

 ## Features